 Tip: If you plan on seeing several museums during your stay, consider purchasing a Museumkaart.
 This little treasure allows for admission to not only museums, but also certain exhibits and even castles in the Netherlands.
 You make your money back rather quickly, even after just a few visits.

-A safe bet for anyone who comes to the Netherlands: go to a pancake house.
+A safe bet for anyone who comes to the Netherlands with kids: go to a pancake house.
 Our kids love them and we know that there will be something for everyone.

 The guys love the poffertjes (mini pancakes covered in powdered sugar), but the menu has so many options it will blow your mind.
 They make combinations with every fruit that you can imagine and beyond!

 Typically there are play areas indoor and seasonally outdoors as well.
 A couple of options to try are ‘De Carrousel Pannenkoeken‘ which is next to the Heineken Museum (how convent!) and has a huge playground in the back.
 Also there’s ‘Groot Melkhuis‘- the playground cafe.
 It’s located in in the middle of Vondelpark.

 4. Best Places To Go Indoors: TunFun Indoor Speelpark & Imaginarium Toy Store